-Move Mullion Mate[®] to the outside of the window mullion and align the edge of the Mullion Mate[®] with the edge of the partition wall end cap.
+Move Mullion Mate[®] to the opening and align plumb with the center of the partition wall end cap.

 Remove the top paper retaining strap and begin removing the release sheets on the gaskets.
 Continue to remove the release sheets and straps until Mullion Mate[®] fills the void.
-Make sure Mullion Mate[®] remains aligned with the edge of the partition wall while removing the release sheets and straps
+Make sure Mullion Mate[®] remains plumb while removing the release sheets and straps.
+Note: With Series 40 Mullion Mate[®] use factory supplied caulk to seal edges.
+(See Figure E).